Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/reading-list.md

 3. The Power of Now (Eckart Tolle)
 4. A New Earth (Eckart Tolle)
 5. How to be an Anti-Racist (Ibram X. Kendi)
-6. Food of the Gods (Terence McKenna)
-7. Astrophysics for People in a Hurry (Neil Degrasse Tyson)
+6. Astrophysics for People in a Hurry (Neil Degrasse Tyson)